Nancy Wu: Career

 Wu worked as a secretary prior to entering the entertainment industry.
 Unlike many of her best friends and colleagues who became actresses by competing in beauty pageants, Wu entered through singing, and modelling competitions.

 In 1999, Wu participated in TVB's 18th Annual New Talent Singing Awards competition and finished in fourth place.

 In 2001, she entered TVB's 3rd Annual Cover Girl Competition and won the Most Photogenic Award, the Most Fit Award, the Most Attractive Award, and the Overall Winner Award.
 Following that, she enrolled in the 18th TVB Acting Class and entered the entertainment industry.

 The initial stage of Wu's acting career was marked by cameos and minor character roles in numerous TV shows often cast as a villain, either a temptress, a mistress, or a concubine.
 Her biggest, most memorable role early on was in Twin of Brothers as the free-spirited seductress Wan Wan.
 Her success in tackling the challenging role and turning Wan Wan into a cult favorite character gained Wu attention early in her career.
 Wu gained more recognition in 2008 where she won the Most Improved Female Artiste award at the TVB Anniversary Awards for her performances in D.I.E., The Silver Chamber of Sorrows, the Wars of In-Laws II, and Legend of the Demigods; and additionally nominated for Best Supporting Actress for her portrayal of Ha Fei Fei in The Silver Chamber of Sorrows.

-From 2009 to 2011, Wu was cast in major supporting roles in a number of popular and memorable dramas including Rosy Business, No Regrets, Gun Metal Grey, Forensic Heroes III, and D.I.E.
+From 2009 to 2011, Wu appeared in supporting roles in several dramas, including Rosy Business, No Regrets, Gun Metal Grey, Forensic Heroes III, and D.I.E.
 Again.
-Forensic Heroes III marked the first time Wu was cast in a more serious, intellectual role as Eva Chow, a capable barrister best remembered by the audience for her ambition and arrogance.
+In Forensic Heroes III, she played Eva Chow, an ambitious barrister.